nimati/FCAlertView/README.md

 #### Dark Mode

-Developers who are working with a dark color scheme app could use one line to turn their FCAlerts into a beautiful dark style of alert with this line:
+Use this line to apply a beautiful dark theme to your FCAlert:

 ```Objective-C
 alert.darkTheme = YES;